nuclearace/SwiftBot/README.md

 # SwiftBot
 A bot to showcase [SwiftDiscord](https://github.com/nuclearace/SwiftDiscord)

 SwiftBot is designed to be used in many large guilds, and as such, is a distributed bot.
-That is, there are multiple bots processes created for one "bot".
+That is, there are multiple bot processes created for one "bot".
 The number of processes spawned is controlled by `numberOfShards` in config.swift located in `Shared`.
 This can be set to one if you only want a single bot instance running.

 The bot is made of one module, and two executables.